RESILIENT YOUTH RESEARCH GROUP

 MA Student

-Emily is a Master’s student in the Clinical Child and Adolescent Psychology program at the University of Guelph and is supervised by Dr. Margaret Lumley.
-She completed her BA Hons. in Psychology at Simon Fraser University.
-Emily's research interests include positive clinical psychology, youth mental health, and parent-child relationships.
-For her master's thesis, Emily is evaluating a school-based parenting intervention designed to promote well-being in parents and their pre-teen children.
-Emily has also been involved in research projects relating to fostering resilience in children and promoting university student's wellbeing.
-Emily’s research has received funding from SSHRC.
+Sydney is a Masters student in the Clinical Child and Adolescent Psychology program at the University of Guelph and is supervised by Dr. Margaret Lumley.
+She completed her BA Hons. in Psychology at Wilfrid Laurier University.
+Sydney’s research interests include positive education, strengths-based initiatives, and neurodiversity.
+In particular, she aims to utilize a strengths-based approach to examine educational resilience within neurodivergent post-secondary students.

 FORMER GRADUATE STUDENTS